Neural-Navigators1710/Nerual-Navigators/README.md

     ACK:OK, SENS:TOF:<mm>, SENS:YAW:<deg>, EVENT:TURN_DONE

 This **text-based protocol** is easy to log and debug in the field.

+The TOF is used for turning corners in both obstacle challenge and open challenge by detecting the change in measured values on either side and turns to the direction with more distance.
+Raspberry Pi cam is used for Obstacle challenge

 * * * * *